-Year in review: The virtue of Ahimsa and how to apply it to daily life and business in 2021
+Year in review: how to apply Ahimsa to daily life and business

 As the year draws to a close, we reflect on what we have learned and what guided us through an unprecedented year for the world, from the global Covid-19 pandemic to the quest for social justice, and the continued political and climate change.
 To some degree, each has impacted our lives and businesses one way or another.